Rack & Pinion Steering

 On the other hand, fewer turns lock-to-lock makes the car more sensitive to the steering wheel as it takes relatively less steering wheel rotation to achieve movement to

 They lesser the number of turns it takes, the more sensitive the steering wheel is.
-Sensitive steering wheels provide better responsiveness to steering inputs even at high speeds and driving becomes almost instinctive.
+Sensitive steering wheels provide better responsiveness to steering inputs even at high speeds and driving becomes instinctive.

 It's a simple result of mechanical advantage.
 The higher the ratio (numerically), the easier it is to move the wheel, and more input at the wheel is needed to move the tie rods a specific amount.
 That means more steering wheel correction is needed when driving.